Why choose this course?

 Find out more about our degree combinations including TESOL:

-Our flexible curriculum has been designed to create some amazing opportunities for students in the School of Arts and Humanities.
-Your second year of study is divided into two semesters that enable students to take part in optional:
+Our flexible curriculum has been designed to create some amazing opportunities for you.
+Your second year of study is divided into two semesters that enables you to take part in the following optional opportunities:

 View the full course specification